→ →

 At pocas, it's other members of pocas who assess the quality of offers.
 From casual feedback to full reviews, people expect good quality and care from their community.

-Check your pocas app to see what people have signaled as needs, join the bulk-buy for the best possible price on ingredients and start by producing from home.
+Check your pocas app to see what people have signaled as needs, join the bulk-buy for the best possible price on ingredients and start by producing something from home.
 You can cook food, prepare snacks or beverages, make soap, detergent, cosmetics, simple remedies or anything you consider useful and bring it to the plural market.
 You can also offer services like amending clothes, fixing electronics, giving tech support, teaching workshops or whatever you feel competent at!

 Simple infrastructure for a gift-economy.
 A few shelves, a clothes rack and some space in the fridge.
 Bring anything you don't want and take anything you need, no questions asked!

-A space meant for products people don’t want to trade for mutual credit, things made by members from other pocas, external cooperatives, local family businesses, social-purpose companies or any business that is owned by their workers.
+A space meant for products people don't want to trade for mutual credit, things made by members from other pocas, external cooperatives, local family businesses, social-purpose companies or any business that is owned by their workers.
 The coop shop is a fundamental piece for pocas-to-pocas economic activity, as it allows for surplus of products from a pocas to be offered at another pocas or to have certain products constantly produced to be distributed among pocas.
-It is also a fundamental point-of-sale for products and services offered by different MUCHAS.
+It is also a fundamental point-of-sale for products and services offered by different MUCHAS and external cooperatives.

 Tools, machines, books, clothes and whatever members wish to offer to a common library of objects for other members to use at pocas or taken home for limited periods of time.
 The things you bring to the library of things remain yours!
 You are just lending it indefinitely to the rest of the members.
 Just as the open-markets, there can be independent libraries of things dedicated to specific goods, or they can be mixed.
 To become a member of a library of things simply contribute to it by bringing something suitable for it, afterwards you can already take something.